UPPMAX/HPC-python/reflections/202604_whole_course/README.md

 This does make it less useful to evaluate as a team.
 Me, I see no use of this, but I will observe how that goes.

+### Observations from evaluation

+As far as I interpret it, all suggestions were ignored, except adding an extra day.
+To me, this again confirms my feeling that
+I feel we do not need to bother our learners with evaluations, as we do not listen to them anyways.

 ## References

 - `[Yates et al., 2022]` Yates, Natasha, Suzanne Gough, and Victoria Brazil.